tomasperezv/spainjs-2013/examples/localstorage/README.md

 We want to analyze the time to receive the onstorage notification across tabs, between different browsers.

+* Messages / second: num of messages we write per second
+* Updating same item: reusing same item for sending messages vs creating new items for each.
+* Remove after onstorage: if we are creating new items, do we remove them once it's received?

 Test case 1
 -----------